New probe of magnetic fields in the prereionization epoch. I. Formalism: Notation and Basic Formalism

-The operator of rank zero is a scalar representing the net probability of finding an atom in the triplet, or $F=1$, state.
+\supdet{The explicit forms of the irreducible components are as follows: } The operator of rank zero is a scalar representing the net probability of finding an atom in the triplet, or $F=1$, state.: $\mathscr{P}_{00}={\rm Tr}(\rho_{m n})$.
 The operator of rank one is a vector with three components, and is often called the {\em orientation vector}.
 It is proportional to the internal angular momentum of the ensemble.
-The operator of rank two is the so-called {\em alignment tensor}, which has five components that are quadratic in angular momentum -- they are related to the spherical components of the electric quadrupole tensor.
+The operator of rank two is the so-called {\em alignment tensor}, which has five components that are quadratic in angular momentum and has the symmetry of an electric quadrupole.

 In many applications, excitations between the singlet and the triplet are isotropic.
 In such cases, only the operator of rank zero, or the net excited-state occupancy, is relevant.
 The scenario of interest in this paper involves anisotropic excitations, thus we need to use operators of higher rank to describe the spin state of the atoms, which are said to be {\em spin-polarized}.